SNProjects/Real-Time-Custom-Object-Detection-and-Counting-on-bespoke-conveyer-belt-using-YOLO-v8/README.md

 ## Training the model on custom dataset:
 To train the model, run the file train_yolov8_model_on_custom_data.ipynb, and download the trained model.

-## testing and counting objects on the conveyer belt:
+## Testing and counting objects on the conveyer belt:
 To count objects, run the file objdet.py and start the conveyer belt.
 The category of object and its count starts appearing on screen as the object moves on the conveyer belt.